 - Increase in home resale value.

-Polishing is the final step in the installation process for newly installed timber floors.
-It provides a protective layer and enhances the floor’s aesthetics.
+Polishing is the final step in the installation process for newly installed wooden floors.
+It provides a protective layer and enhances the aesthetics.

 Why Polishing New Floors is Essential?

-Like sanding, which breathes new life into the floor, polishing beautifies and protects the freshly sanded floor from harmful weather effects and daily wear and tear.
+Polishing beautifies and protects the floor from harmful weather effects and daily wear and tear.
 It prevents frequent, costly repairs or replacements.
 The protective layer of polish prevents scratches and dents and seals the wood, protecting it from moisture and stains.
-Floor polishing also highlights the timber’s natural grain and color.
+Polishing also highlights the wood`s natural grain and color.

 Cork and Parquetry Floors